 We’ve defined several key words relating to environmentally-friendly, sustainable practices.
 Learn more about sustainable practices on campus by visiting Washington University’s Office of Sustainability website.

-We are pleased to announce that our Purchasing Services office has achieved Silver certification for the Sustainability Green Office Program as of December, 2018.
-This has superseded our bronze status as of 2013.
+We are pleased to announce that our Purchasing Services office has achieved Bronze certification for the Sustainability Green Office Program as of March 2022.

 Materials that can decompose, usually by bacteria or sunlight, into basic components.
 Most organic materials (paper, grass clippings, food scraps), under the right conditions, are biodegradable.
 Reduce/Reuse/Recycle

 Social and environmental practices that protect and enhance the human and natural resources needed by future generations to enjoy a quality of life equal to or greater than our own.
 Sustainability Practices